-- Masks: Contra Costa County and Alameda County allows fully vaccinated people to remove masks in certain indoor settings with <100 people where proof of vaccination is verified, such as offices, gyms, fitness centers, regular and consistent organized gatherings, such as religious gatherings.
+- Travel: New travel restrictions are evolving in response to the Omicron variant.
+Please check the CDC travel webpage for updates. - Masks: Contra Costa County and Alameda County allow fully vaccinated people to remove masks in certain indoor settings with <100 people where proof of vaccination is verified, such as offices, gyms, fitness centers, regular and consistent organized gatherings, such as religious gatherings.
 This policy started November 1.
-SF has had this policy in place since October 15. - The Bay Area Health Officers released criteria for lifting indoor mask mandates on October 7 based on local case, hospitalization and vaccination rates. - Indoor public venues and vaccines: Los Angeles approved a vaccine requirement for indoor restaurants, gyms and entertainment venues, which will go into effect in November.
-Contra Costa and SF Counties and the City of Berkeley implemented similar requirements.
-Alameda County currently is not discussing this requirement. - Schools and vaccines: Oakland's Board of Education voted 4-3 on October 28 to adopt a policy requiring all students ages 12 and up to be fully vaccinated by January 1 to attend in-person school, similar to the policies in Los Angeles and Piedmont, though more exemptions are allowed. - Employers and vaccines: no new updates since October.
-Please click here to see a summary of requirements previously announced. - Click here to get your CA digital vaccine record.
+SF has had this policy in place since October 15. - The Bay Area Health Officers released criteria for lifting indoor mask mandates on October 7 based on local case, hospitalization and vaccination rates.
+Alameda and Contra Costa Counties do not meet criteria yet. - Indoor public venues and vaccines: Contra Costa and SF Counties and the City of Berkeley have implemented vaccine requirements for indoor restaurants, gyms and entertainment venues.
+Alameda County currently is not discussing this requirement. - Schools and vaccines: California will require COVID-19 vaccinations for K-12 students following FDA-approval for their age group.

+Oakland's Board of Education voted 4-3 on October 28 to adopt a policy requiring all students ages 12 and up to be fully vaccinated by January 1 to attend in-person school, similar to the policies in Los Angeles and Piedmont. - Employers and vaccines: no new updates since October.
+Please scroll down to see a summary of the requirements previously announced. - Click here to get your CA digital vaccine record.